tropicbliss/wordlesolver/README.md

 ### Running locally with a development build

-1. Build WASM module (optional as this WASM module is already included in this repo).
-Take note that [`wasm-pack`](https://github.com/rustwasm/wasm-pack) needs to be installed.
+1. Build Wasm module (optional as the Wasm module is already included in the repo).
+Take note that [Rust](https://rustup.rs/), the `wasm32-unknown-unknown` target (installed via rustup), and [`wasm-pack`](https://github.com/rustwasm/wasm-pack/) needs to be installed.

 ```sh
 npm run build:wasm